 Osteoarthritis Therapeutics Market worth $11.0 billion by 2025 – Significant adoption of pain medications

-The Global Osteoarthritis Therapeutics Market is projected to reach USD 11.0 billion by 2025 from USD 7.3 billion in 2020, at a CAGR of 8.7% from 2020 to 2025.
-The growth of this market is driven by significant adoption of pain medications, increasing prevalence of osteoarthritis, growing population susceptible to osteoarthritis, and rising number of sports injuries.
+The osteoarthritis therapeutics market is projected to reach USD 11.0 billion by 2025 from USD 7.3 billion in 2020, at a CAGR of 8.7% from 2020 to 2025.
+The presence of a large geriatric and target patient population and the improving healthcare infrastructure in several APAC countries are expected to offer growth opportunities in the market during the forecast period.

 Browse 185 market data Tables and 43 Figures spread through 201 Pages and in-depth TOC on “Osteoarthritis Therapeutics Market”